tsodapop/CS528-Project-1/index.md

 ## How to use:

+The project is run on Unity3D with emphasis on VR.
+The project can be run inside the CAVE2, located at UIC, or on the VIVE.

+-ev

+-weve

 You can use the [editor on GitHub](https://github.com/tsodapop/CS528-Project-1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.